 And that's when magic happens.

-Dr John: [00:18:19] today.
-Yeah.
-Thanks everybody.
-We'll see.
-On the next episode of the double, your production podcast.
+Dr John: Thanks everybody.
+We'll see you on the next episode of the double, your production podcast.

 Sign up to receive email updates